Skip to main content

 If your endpoint does not return a 2xx HTTP status code, iDenfy will retry delivery.
 Make sure your endpoint responds with 200 OK promptly to avoid duplicate deliveries.

-Webhook events and timing
+Webhook Events and Timing

 Verification results arrive at different times depending on how the verification was processed.
 The table below summarises every event and when it fires.